Funatiq/cuclark/README.md

 == ABOUT

-CuCLARK is a metagenomic classifier for CUDA-enabled GPUs, based on CLARK.
+CuCLARK is a metagenomic classifier for CUDA-enabled GPUs, based on CLARK (http://clark.cs.ucr.edu/).

 The program comes in two variants: CuCLARK and CuCLARK-l.
 CuCLARK is designed for workstations which can provide enough RAM to fit large databases